 Chelation is a treatment that can be used to remove toxic levels of heavy metals from the body, although it has not been well studied as a treatment for gadolinium toxicity.
 Chelation is a process where doctors administer chelating agents to patients.
 These agents bind gadolinium and remove it from the body through the kidneys.

 Health providers may administer chelating agents through an IV, with a pill, as a suppository under the tongue or through a rectal suppository.

-Because gadolinium toxicity causes pain in the bones, skin or joints, people also use some type of pain relieving medication.
+Because this type of toxicity may cause pain in the bones, skin or joints, some people use some type of pain relieving medication.

-Some patients may respond to treatment involving immune system modulation.
+Some patients may respond to treatment involving immune system modulation, although this proposed benefit appears to be theoretical and has not been tested in patients.
 Immune modulation is using drugs or other agents to weaken or strengthen the immune system.

-Researchers consider NSF to be a rare but serious side effect of GBCAs.
-These drugs carry a black box warning that says people with kidney problems are at risk for the disease.
+Researchers consider the disease to be a rare but serious side effect of GBCAs.
+These drugs carry a boxed warning that says people with kidney problems are at risk for the disease.

-The FDA first alerted the public about the link between GBCAs and nephrogenic systemic fibrosis in 2006.
+The FDA first alerted the public about the link between GBCAs and NSF in 2006.
 The agency advises against using GBCAs in certain patients with acute or chronic kidney problems.

 Researchers have not reported NSF in patients with normal kidney function after receiving GBCAs.

 GDD is a relatively newly proposed condition, and it resembles NSF.
 However, GDD specifically occurs in people with normal kidney function.